It’s one of the most overlooked body parts until it starts to hurt: the foot.

 Keep your feet healthy with these tips to prevent foot injuries and relieve current foot pain at the same time.

 Your feet need just as much love as your legs or arms do—don’t forget about them when you’re warming up and cooling down.

-Stretch your ankles, open them up using Foot Savers (they help open up your toes if their prone to getting “scrunched” together) and use moves like downward dog that stretch all through your legs AND your feet, to give you a really nice release.
+Stretch your ankles, open them up using foot savers (they help open up your toes if they’re prone to getting “scrunched” together) and use moves like downward dog that stretch all through your legs AND your feet, to give you a really nice release.

 When you’re first starting an exercise regimen, it can be tempting to go “all in,” and think you need to go as fast or hard as possible.
 But truly, the best way to avoid exercise injuries of ANY kind is to ease into your fitness regimen and gradually increase what you’re doing.

 Just as you wouldn’t try to lift a barbell three times heavier than one you did last week, don’t increase your running mileage by too much too soon!!
 It’s an easy way to injure your feet and leave you out of commission.

 3. Ice Recent Injuries; Use Heat On Chronic Pain